-If you’re interested in developing a meditation practice, you’re warmly invited to join us online Sunday evenings when Dinah Smith will lead from 7-8 pm.
+If you’re interested in developing a meditation practice, you’re warmly invited to join us online Sunday evenings when Dinah Smith will lead from 6-7 pm.
 It’s open to folks of all ages and all levels of experience with meditation.
-Each session includes instruction and three 5-minute guided meditations.
-It’s aimed especially at those who are just beginning a meditation practice.
-During these trying times, it seems we all benefit from connecting with the place of silence and peace within, and this program is intended to help us locate and occupy that space with greater ease.
+Each session includes instruction for individuals new to the practice.
+These are trying times, and it seems we all benefit from connecting with the place of silence and peace within.
+This program is intended to help us locate and occupy that space with greater ease.
 Zoom link is here.
-Please feel free to call either Dinah (353-1704) or Tracey (989-2270), with any questions and for the password.
+Please feel free to call Dinah (802-353-1704) with any questions.

 Here are links to the mp3 files recorded during the Unitarian Universalist Buddhist Fellowship (UUBF) 2015 Convocation with Stephen Batchelor.
 They are large files that will download to your computer before they begin to play in most cases.
 Depending on your computer’s settings, you may need to open a media player then select the downloaded file, likely saved in your download area.

 - Friday night (mp3) (video 1 of 6)

 (there is some audio distortion on the mp3 version – video better)